-Grade 100% Scale Definition A 93-100 Designates the status of a student who consistently demonstrates a thorough understanding and skill application in the content area A- 90-92 (e.g., SOL and curriculum objectives for the grade/course level.)
-B+ 87-89 Designates the status of a student who demonstrates a high degree В 83-86 Designates the status of a student who demonstrates a high degree of understanding and skill application in the content area (e.g., SOL and curriculum objectives for the grade/course level). В- 80-82 C+ 77-79 Designates the status of a student who demonstrates a satisfactory С 73-76 derstanding and skill application in the content area (e.g., SOL I curriculum objectives for the grade/course level).
-C- 70-72 and curriculum objectives for the grade/course level).
+Grade 100% Scale Definition А 93-100 Designates the status of a student who consistently demonstrates a thorough understanding and skill application in the content area A- 90-92 (e.g., SOL and curriculum objectives for the grade/course level.)
+B+ 87-89 Designates the status of a student who demonstrates a high degree В 83-86 Designates the status of a student who demonstrates a high degree of understanding and skill application in the content area (e.g., SOL and curriculum objectives for the grade/course level).
+B- 80-82 and curricularit objectives for the grade/course level).
+C+ 77-79 Designates the status of a student who demonstrates a satisfactory С 73-76 understanding and skill application in the content area (e.g., SOI and curriculum objectives for the grade/course level).
+C- 70-72 and curriculum objectives for the grade/course levely.
 D+ 67-69 Designates the status of a student who needs significant practice and instructional experiences to acquire the knowledge of basic D 64-66 content and skills specified in the content area (e.g., SOL and curriculum objectives for the grade/course level).
 E 63 and below Designates the status of a student who has not demonstrated the basic knowledge of content and/or skills specified and requires additional practice and instructional experiences in order to succeed (e.g., SOL and curriculum objectives for the grade/course level).